New 300-seat restaurant with a flexible, upscale menu is opening in Gig Harbor. Here’s when

 Gig Harbor’s much anticipated Table 47 finally is opening.
-If all goes as planned, the opening will be Sunday (April 8).
+The opening will be Sunday (April 8).

 The 200-seat restaurant (with another seating for 100 on a seasonal patio) will open with dinner service only.
 Dinner begins daily at 4 p.m.
 The restaurant expects to eventually add brunch and lunch service.